 Olive oil is used to soften the onion.
 Only a small amount is needed.

 Brown rice is enjoyed on the side.
 You will need this to serve with.
 Following the packet instructions for how to prepare.

-If you like more heat, feel free to add in some of your favourite chilli - fresh, dried or powdered.
+If you like more heat, feel free to add in some of your favorite chili - fresh, dried, or powdered.

-Oil can be cut out by replacing it with a few spoonfuls of water to help softened the onions.
+Oil can be cut out by replacing it with a few spoonfuls of water to help soften the onions.